liferay/liferay-docs/devGuide/en/chapters/09-opensocial.markdown

 In this chapter, we'll cover the following topics:

-- OpenSocial gadget basics.
+- OpenSocial Gadget Basics
-- Using PubSub to allow gadgets to communicate with each other and with portlets.
+- Gadget/Portlet Communication with PubSub
-- Liferay's gadget editing environment.
+- Liferay's Gadget Editing Environment

 Let's first look at the structure of an OpenSocial gadget and consider the concepts involved with OpenSocial gadgets.